nitish1308/CPU-Scheduling-Algorithms-Simulator-in-C/README.md

 } Process;

-Each process stores all attributes required for scheduling and performance evaluation.

-📥 Input Parameters
+## 📥 Input Parameters

-For each process:
+For each process, the following inputs are required:

-Arrival Time (AT) – Time when the process enters the ready queue
+- **Arrival Time (AT)** – Time at which the process enters the ready queue

-Burst Time (BT) – CPU time required by the process
+- **Burst Time (BT)** – Total CPU time required by the process

-Priority – Lower value means higher priority
+- **Priority** – Lower value indicates higher priority

-Time Quantum (only for Round Robin)

-📊 Performance Metrics

-Turnaround Time (TAT)

-TAT = Completion Time − Arrival Time

-Waiting Time (WT)

-WT = Turnaround Time − Burst Time
+- **Time Quantum** – Applicable only for Round Robin scheduling

+---

+---

-🔹 Algorithm Explanations
+## 🔹 Algorithm Explanations

+---

-1️⃣ First Come First Serve (FCFS)
+## 1️⃣ First Come First Serve (FCFS)

-Description
+### Description
 FCFS is the simplest CPU scheduling algorithm.
-Processes are executed in the order of their arrival.

-Characteristics

-Non-preemptive

-Simple to implement

-Can cause convoy effect

-Poor average waiting time for mixed workloads

-Working Principle

-CPU is allocated to the process that arrives first

-Execution continues until completion

-Advantages

-Easy implementation

-No starvation

-Disadvantages

-High waiting time

-Not suitable for time-sharing systems

-2️⃣ Shortest Job First (SJF) – Non-Preemptive Description

-SJF selects the process with the smallest burst time among the available processes.

-Characteristics

-Non-preemptive

-Optimal for minimizing average waiting time

-Requires burst time prediction

-Working Principle

-At every decision point, choose the shortest job that has arrived

-Process runs to completion once selected

-Advantages

-Minimum average waiting time

-Efficient for batch systems

-Disadvantages

-Starvation possible for long processes

-Burst time estimation required

-3️⃣ Priority Scheduling (Non-Preemptive)
-Description
+Processes are executed strictly in the order of their arrival.

+### Characteristics
+- Non-preemptive
+- Simple to implement
+- Can cause convoy effect
+- Poor average waiting time for mixed workloads

+### Working Principle
+- CPU is allocated to the process that arrives first
+- Execution continues until the process completes

+### Advantages
+- Easy to implement
+- No starvation

+### Disadvantages
+- High waiting time
+- Not suitable for time-sharing systems

+---

+## 2️⃣ Shortest Job First (SJF) – Non-Preemptive

+### Description
+SJF selects the process with the smallest burst time among all available processes.

+### Characteristics
+- Non-preemptive
+- Optimal for minimizing average waiting time
+- Requires burst time prediction

+### Working Principle
+- At each scheduling decision, the shortest available job is selected
+- Once selected, the process runs until completion

+### Advantages
+- Minimum average waiting time
+- Efficient for batch systems

+### Disadvantages
+- Starvation possible for long processes
+- Accurate burst time estimation required

+---

+## 3️⃣ Priority Scheduling – Non-Preemptive

+### Description
 Each process is assigned a priority.
-The CPU is allocated to the highest-priority process (lowest priority number).

-Characteristics

-Non-preemptive

-Priority-based decision making

-Can cause starvation

-Working Principle

-Among arrived processes, select the one with highest priority

-Execute until completion

-Advantages

-Important tasks can be prioritized

-Useful in real-time systems

-Disadvantages

-Starvation of low-priority processes

-Priority inversion problem (not handled here)

-4️⃣ Round Robin (RR)
-Description

-Round Robin is a preemptive scheduling algorithm designed for time-sharing systems.

-Characteristics

-Preemptive

-Uses time quantum

-Fair scheduling

-Working Principle

-Each process gets CPU for a fixed time quantum

-If not completed, it goes back to the ready queue

-Continues until all processes finish

-Advantages

-No starvation

-Suitable for interactive systems

-Disadvantages

-Context switching overhead

-Performance depends on time quantum size

-🖥️ Sample Menu Output
-CPU Scheduling Algorithms
-1. FCFS
-2. SJF (Non-Preemptive)
-3. Priority Scheduling
-4. Round Robin
-5. Exit
-Enter choice:

-🧪 Example Output Table
-PID   AT   BT   WT   TAT
-P1    0    5    0    5
-P2    1    3    4    7
-P3    2    8    6    14

-Average Waiting Time = 3.33
-Average Turnaround Time = 8.67

-🛠️ How to Compile and Run
-gcc cpu_scheduling.c -o cpu_scheduling
-./cpu_scheduling
+The CPU is allocated to the process with the highest priority (lowest priority number).

+### Characteristics
+- Non-preemptive
+- Priority-based decision making
+- Can cause starvation

+### Working Principle
+- Among arrived processes, select the one with highest priority
+- Execute the process until completion

+### Advantages
+- Important tasks can be prioritized
+- Useful in real-time systems

+### Disadvantages
+- Starvation of low-priority processes
+- Priority inversion problem (not handled)

+---

+## 4️⃣ Round Robin (RR)

+### Description
+Round Robin is a preemptive CPU scheduling algorithm designed for time-sharing systems.

+### Characteristics
+- Preemptive
+- Uses time quantum
+- Ensures fair CPU allocation

+### Working Principle
+- Each process is assigned a fixed time quantum
+- If the process does not complete, it is moved back to the ready queue
+- The cycle continues until all processes finish execution

+### Advantages
+- No starvation
+- Suitable for interactive systems

+### Disadvantages
+- Context switching overhead
+- Performance depends on the size of the time quantum